mac-codes/CSharpPractice/README.md

     }
 }
 ```
-## Overloaded Method
-An overloaded method is defined with multiple method signatures.

 ## The NEW Operator
 The `NEW` operator requests an area big enough in the computer to store a random object.
 It creates that new object in memory and then returns the memory address so it can be stored in the new object.